 Constipation: Digestive Care Physicians feel your pain

 Constipation is a digestive disorder in which a person experiences difficulty in performing bowel movements or cannot perform them altogether.
-Constipation is a moderate disorder; however, it can lead to complications cause serious discomfort if not resolved in a timely manner.
-Constipation is also characterized by hardened fecal matter, Bloating, cramping, and frequent stomach pains.
+Constipation is a moderate disorder; however, it can lead to complications that cause serious discomfort if not resolved in a timely manner.
+Constipation is also characterized by hardened fecal matter, bloating, cramping, and frequent stomach pains.